PeterWone/Antipodean/notes/Interlude-Bridge.-2.13-to-2.14.md

             - Cement or lime putty: for rigid, permanent seals.
             - Recycled rubber or plastics (if any are salvaged): limited supply.
     - Pine resin is highlighted as the most practical and scalable solution for the valley’s needs, with other materials supplementing as available.
+- Grain crops are impractical to harvest without monoculture and mechanization.
+The community explores alternative sources for breadmaking and staple foods:
+        - **Root crops**: Potatoes, sweet potatoes, yams, and cassava can be grown in small plots and processed into flour or starch for flatbreads and dumplings.
+        - **Legumes**: Beans, lentils, and chickpeas can be ground into meal for dense breads or pancakes, and provide protein.
+        - **Chestnuts and acorns**: Both can be foraged or cultivated, then dried and ground into flour for baking.
+Leaching is required to remove tannins from acorns.
+        - **Plantains and green bananas**: In suitable climates, these can be dried and milled into flour.
+        - **Sago, arrowroot, or other starchy plants**: If available, these can be processed into flour or starch.
+        - **Amaranth, quinoa, buckwheat**: Pseudocereals that grow well in diverse conditions and can be hand-harvested, then ground into flour.
+        - **Wild seeds**: Some native grasses and wild plants produce edible seeds that can be collected and ground, though yields are low and labor-intensive.
+    - These alternatives allow the community to produce bread-like foods and staples without relying on large-scale grain monoculture.

 **Personal Arcs:**
 - Forest deals with leadership fatigue, perhaps a health scare or a personal loss.